Kazi-Aidah/blobob/README.md

 As a self-taught animator of 7 years, I love seeing motion in interactions.
 Since Obsidian is a huge part of my life, I'd like to smile more often when I see the UI.

 It supports [Style Settings](https://github.com/mgmeyers/obsidian-style-settings#obsidian-style-settings-plugin) for lots of customization.
-Blobob Theme is currently in development, so if you find isues or want features and more styles, please create an issue [here](https://github.com/Kazi-Aidah/blobob/issues).
+Blobob Theme is currently in development, so if you find issues or want features and more styles, please create an issue [here](https://github.com/Kazi-Aidah/blobob/issues).

 > I'd recommend trying this theme out without reading the rest of the README for surprises.